 8. Manufacturer’s instructions (s.
 72(1a))

-(1) A member of the Police Force may have regard to any manufacturers instructions in an approved device’s packaging if the prescribed steps in regulation 5 do not appear to fully describe the steps required for that particular testing device.
+(1) A member of the Police Force may have regard to any manufacturer’s instructions in an approved device’s packaging if the prescribed steps in regulation 5 do not appear to fully describe the steps required for that particular testing device.

-(2) An authorised drug tester may have regard to any manufacturers instructions in an approved device’s packaging if the prescribed steps in Schedule 2 do not appear to fully describe the steps required for that particular collection, testing or analysis device.
+(2) An authorised drug tester may have regard to any manufacturer’s instructions in an approved device’s packaging if the prescribed steps in Schedule 2 do not appear to fully describe the steps required for that particular collection, testing or analysis device.

 [Regulation 8 amended in Gazette 11 Jul 2014 p.
-2440.]
+2440; 6 Mar 2015 p.
+818.]

 9. Blood sampling from incapable person (s.
 66B(1))